 Village of Hope

 The Village of Hope provides shelter and life training for homeless women and their children.
 It is located at 1001 Lake Street in Salisbury, Maryland.

-The Little Sisters of Jesus and Mary established the Village in 1991.
-Its original name was the Joseph House Village.
-In 2000, the Village was incorporated separately from the Joseph House and was renamed the Village of Hope.
+The original name of this transitional housing facility was Joseph House Village.
+It was established by the Little Sisters of Jesus and Mary in 1991.
+The Village was incorporated separately from the Joseph House in 2000 and renamed the Village of Hope.